 Pear frangipane tart with puff pastry is definitely a mouthful to say but making this pear tart couldn't be any easier.
 This pear frangipane tart is a nut free frangipane and made with flour and oats as the frangipane base.
 This easy pear tart is not only delicious but makes a beautiful presentation when served at the holidays

-The inspiration for this nut free version of the traditional French Frangipane is because I just ran out of almond meal and I wanted to improvise and try something new.
+The inspiration for this nut free pear frangipane tart is because I ran out of almond meal and I wanted to improvise and try something new.
 I am certainly glad I did because I think I may like it even more than the traditional version made with almond meal.

 You can use any pears you have access to for this recipe.
-I bought mine from a local farmers market and I believe they were comice pears but they didn't say on the sign and I forgot to ask when I was buying them.
+I bought my pears from a local farmers market and I believe they were comice pears but they didn't say on the sign and I forgot to ask when I was buying them.

-For the presentation, even though this is a very simple recipe, I though it would be nice to showcase the shapes of the pears by slicing the pears into thin strips.
-There is no peeling or coring of the pears.
+For the presentation, even though this is a very simple pear tart with puff pastry, I thought it would be nice to showcase the shapes of the pears by slicing the pears into thin strips.
+You do not need to peel or core the pears for this.

 Frangipane is a delicious layer of what can almost be described as a dry custard layer that sits either over puff pastry or a shortbread crust.